sbojorge/peachesncream/README.md

 * Adding the LoginRequiredMixin in the EditList view comes from [Django Recipe Sharing Tutorial - 13.
 Edit Recipe](https://www.youtube.com/watch?v=JzDBCZTgVyw&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=14)

-* To [Django Tutorials](https://www.pythontutorial.net/django-tutorial/) for clear explanations and tutorial that help me understand better the concepts and the usage of class based views.

-* To Dee Mc for her wonderful [Recipe & Meal Sharing Tutorial](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) which was a great source of clarification and inspiration during the development of this project.

-* To [Django documentation](https://docs.djangoproject.com/en/4.2/), a well-structured source for finding answers.

 #### Media
 * The image for creating the logo comes from [Shutterstock](https://www.shutterstock.com/)